table of contents

 AF 2 AF A AF AB

-It is equivalent of the following dic file:
+It is equivalent to the following dic file:

 3 hello try/A work/AB